Tearsheet

 AI Analysis | Feedback

-Rich Sumner was appointed President & CEO of Methanex effective January 1, 2023.
-He joined Methanex in 2004 and has held a variety of progressively senior roles across North America and Asia in Finance, Supply Chain, and Marketing & Logistics.
-Prior to his appointment as CEO, he served as Senior Vice President, Global Marketing & Logistics, where he oversaw the company's Marketing & Logistics functions, including the jointly owned shipping subsidiary, Waterfront Shipping, and had executive oversight for Methanex's North American manufacturing operations.
-Mr. Sumner possesses a strong financial background, having held several senior finance leadership positions within Methanex.
-He holds a Bachelor of Business Administration from Simon Fraser University and is a Chartered Professional Accountant.
-No information is available indicating that Mr. Sumner founded or managed other companies, sold companies, or has a pattern of managing companies backed by private equity firms.
+Rich Sumner is Methanex's President and CEO, a role he assumed on January 1, 2023.
+He joined Methanex in 2004 and has held various progressively senior positions across Finance, Supply Chain, and Marketing and Logistics in both North America and Asia.
+Prior to his appointment as CEO, Mr. Sumner served as Senior Vice President, Global Marketing & Logistics, where his responsibilities included overseeing Methanex's Marketing & Logistics functions, including its jointly owned shipping subsidiary, Waterfront Shipping, and providing executive oversight for the company's North American manufacturing operations.
+Mr. Sumner holds a Bachelor of Business Administration from Simon Fraser University and is a Chartered Professional Accountant.

-Dean Richardson, Senior Vice President, Finance & Chief Financial Officer
+Dean Richardson Senior Vice President, Finance and Chief Financial Officer

-Dean Richardson was appointed Senior Vice President, Finance & Chief Financial Officer of Methanex effective February 1, 2023.
-He joined Methanex in 2003 and has worked in various global locations, holding progressively senior and strategic roles within Corporate Finance and Manufacturing.
+Dean Richardson was appointed Senior Vice President, Finance and Chief Financial Officer, effective February 1, 2023.
+He joined Methanex in 2003 and has accumulated extensive experience across various global locations, holding progressively senior and strategic roles within Corporate Finance and Manufacturing.
 Before becoming CFO, Mr. Richardson served as Vice President, Corporate Finance, where he was responsible for strategic finance initiatives.
 He holds a Bachelor of Science from Simon Fraser University, is a CPA, CA from the Chartered Professional Accountants of British Columbia, and has completed the Harvard Advanced Management Program.
-No information is available indicating that Mr. Richardson founded or managed other companies, sold companies, or has a pattern of managing companies backed by private equity firms.

-Karine Delbarre was appointed Senior Vice President, Global Marketing & Logistics, effective January 1, 2023.
-In this role, she filled the vacancy created by Rich Sumner's appointment as President & CEO.
-Previously, Ms. Delbarre served as Vice President, North America Marketing & Logistics.
+Karine Delbarre assumed the role of Senior Vice President, Global Marketing & Logistics on January 1, 2023.
+Prior to this appointment, she served as Vice President, North America Marketing & Logistics.

 AI Analysis | Feedback